pattama/cta-common/lib/root/README.md

 const root = require('cta-common').root('cta-app-myapp');
 ````

-This will return the root path of your application whenever the structure of your environment
+This will return the root path of your application however is the structure of your environment

 # Examples